curleypg/VoteSmarterNC/README.md

 ## How to parse that sweet, raw data

 1. Requires python3, scrapy, and related dependencies.
-1. Install scrapy, using pip for example: `pip install scrapy`
+1. Install scrapy, using pip for example: `pip install scrapy`.
-1. Navigate into repo
+1. Navigate into repo.
+1. Copy file `example.settings.py` to `settings.py`.
+Adjust Scrapy configuration according to your needs.
 1. Tell scrapy to crawl "bills" via command line instruction.
 Pass "session" and "chamber" options (chamber is optional, passing no param will scrape both chambers).
-For example scrape bills Senate bills from 2017-2018 session to a json file: `scrapy crawl <spider> -a chamber=S -a session=2017 -o <filename>.json`
+For example scrape bills Senate bills from 2017-2018 session to a json file: `scrapy crawl <spider> -a chamber=S -a session=2017 -o <filename>.json`.

 ## Current spiders